metaplex-foundation/docs/docs/programs/token-metadata/token-standard.md

 - If the token has no (Master) Edition account (ensuring its supply can be > 1) and **uses zero decimals places**, it is a `FungibleAsset`.
 - If the token has no (Master) Edition account (ensuring its supply can be > 1) and **uses at least one decimal place**, it is a `Fungible`.

-Each Token Standard type has its own JSON schema which are defined below.
+Each Token Standard type has its own JSON schema which is defined below.

 ## The Fungible Standard